Working in the Netherlands

 - Major companies: ING Group, Royal Dutch Shell, ABN-AMRO Group, Unilever, Aegon, Philips, Heineken, Amstel, Rabobank, KLM Royal Dutch Airlines, KPN.

 - Average working hours: by law, people cannot work more than nine hours a day and 45 hours a week.
 The average working week is between 36-40 hours.
 In business sectors it is becoming common for people to choose a four-day week by working four nine-hour days.

 - Holidays: a minimum of 20 days' holiday with most companies offering between 20-30 days per year.
 Public holidays include Christian festivals and holy days and King’s Day (27 April).

-- Tax rates: information about the current tax rates in the Netherlands can be found on Tax and Customs Administration (Belastingdienst) and New to Holland.
+- Tax rates: the Netherlands has a progressive tax system, with rates on a sliding scale according to income.
+More information can be found on Tax and Customs Administration (Belastingdienst) and New to Holland.
 Don't forget to check your UK tax and National Insurance position with HM Revenue & Customs (HMRC) to ensure that you are not losing any UK pension rights.